HorizenOfficial/horizen-migration-cli/README.md

 #### Arguments/Options:

-The redeemscript, Base ETH address and sender private key are required.
+The redeem script, Base ETH address and sender private key are required.
 Drop the dashes when creating an options object for module use.

 ```js